Edgardlr360/C/PIA/README.md

 - Register a movie.
 If there was already a movie, it will be replaced.
 - Display all the information of the film that is projected in a movie theater.
 The user will be asked to provide the cinema, the room, the time and the corresponding day, and the program will list the information of the film that is projected on the billboard.
 - Search movie.
 The user chooses the movie he wants to search and display all the information.
-- List movies that are being shown on a certain day by classification.
+- List movies that are being shown on a certain day by rating.
 - Exit the program.